wszczurek-tribpub-com/ORM/readme.md

 ```

 ### Performance
 Object are stored in memory during instantiation, therefore following call won't create 2 DB queries.
 This object was already fetched from DB.
-ORM will get by reference.
+ORM will get it by reference.

 ```php
 $listing1 = Listing::getInstance(7010);